jasimons1/jasimons1.github.io/README.md

-# Een ReactJS web applicatie met twee paginas met een imageslider
+# Ja / Nee spel met Lord of the Rings karakters